ADD, DROP, WITHDRAW

 Add/drops may be completed online during the first five days of the semester.
 After the fifth day of the semester, add/drops and student withdrawals should be completed online.
 If you encounter problems, contact the registration office.
 Failure to attend class does not constitute cancellation.
 Unless you officially drop a course or withdraw from school, you are responsible for full tuition and fees.

 If HTC cancels a course or if tuition collection is made in error, the tuition will be adjusted without penalty.
 If a student has received some form of financial aid (grants or loans), all or a part of any refund may be returned to the financial aid program.

 Withdrawal from College/Return of Title IV Funds (Financial Aid Recipients)

-If a student completely withdraws from all credits for a term before the 60% point of that term, the financial aid disbursed is subject to the Federal Return of Title IV Funds.
+If a student completely withdraws from all credits for a term before the 60% point of that term, the financial aid disbursed is subject to the State and Federal Return of Title IV Funds.
 Students earn financial aid in proportion to the time they are enrolled up to the 60% point of the term.
 The unearned share of financial aid is returned in the following order: Federal Unsubsidized Stafford Loan, Federal Subsidized Stafford Loan, PLUS Loan, Federal Pell Grant, Federal SEOG.
+State financial aid programs are refunded to the Minnesota Office of Higher Education/State of Minnesota.
 The student may need to repay a portion of financial aid he/she received.
 If a student withdraws before his/her financial aid is disbursed, the student is responsible for the tuition due to the college.
 Failure to attend class does not qualify as a withdrawal from the college.

 Last Day of Attendance/Return of Title IV Funds (Financial Aid Recipients)